 The Longwood University Honor System is comprised of:

 The three basic provisions of the Honor Code of Conduct, which strictly forbids lying, cheating, or stealing, represent the standards of integrity and moral responsibility that all students, groups and organizations are expected to exemplify.

 The Honor Code is one of Longwood's proudest traditions.
-Established by the student body in 1910, for 100 years the student-elected Honor Board has protected the basic values of honor and academic integrity.
+Established by the student body in 1910, for more than 100 years the disciplinary system has protected the basic values of honor and academic integrity.
 The Honor Creed is prominently displayed in the University Library, and each classroom contains a copy of the Academic Honor Pledge

 As one of the most respected traditions at Longwood University, the Honor System promotes an atmosphere of trust, where students are presumed honorable unless their actions prove them otherwise.
 It also serves as a higher-order set of moral standards and principles for all members of the community to follow and take with them wherever their lives may lead.